fylgja/site/src/components/base.md

 The base component can be considered as more than one component, everything makes more sense together, since these are small CSS setters to the body, typography and media.

-Down here is a list of each component and what main things each component does.
+Here is a list of each component and the main things each component does.

 | Component Parts | Description                                          |
 | --------------- | ---------------------------------------------------- |